philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 #### Generate
 *   The right-arrow button (<i class="fas fa-angle-right"></i>).
 Click it after providing your input and selecting options.
-*   Rosetta compiles everything and sends it to the Gemini LLM via the secure backend.
+*   Rosetta compiles everything and sends it to an LLM hosted by Render via the secure backend.

 #### Output
-*   **Model Impression**: Displays LLM's preliminary reasoning before the final note.
-Also shows backend status messages.
+*   **Model Impression**: Displays LLM's preliminary reasoning before the final note and backend status messages.

 #### Note
 *   Completed notes appear here.
 *   **Copy Button**: Click the <i class="fas fa-copy"></i> icon (top-right of the note area) to instantly copy the note to your clipboard.

 #### Saved Notes
-*   **Refresh List**: Get the latest list of your saved notes.
+*   **Refresh List**: Retrieve the latest list of your saved notes.
 *   **Delete All Notes**:
-    *   Clean up your archive.
+    *   Removes all saved notes.
 *

-#### Incognito Mode
-*   For on-screen privacy, toggle the switch at the top-right of Rosetta to make input and outputs white.
 ---

-### **Technology Powering Your Assistant**
-*   **Intelligent Note Generation**: State-of-the-art AI from Google's Gemini Pro.
-*   **Secure De-identification**: Robust privacy protection using Google Cloud Data Loss Prevention (DLP) API.

----
-*Rosetta was created by Philip Shih as a test of functionality.
+*Rosetta was developed by Philip Shih as proof-of-concept.
 Exercise your clinical judgment by reviewing and verifying AI-generated content.*